act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 _There are no major accessibility support issues known for this rule._

 ## Background

+[Visual reference words][] that can be interpreted with the non-sensory meaning include, in English, expressions like "right after this" where "right" is a [visual reference word][] used with the meaning "immediately"; or words like "below" that is often used with the meaning "further in reading order".

 The rule doesn't require the non-visual characteristic description to be included in the accessibility tree.
 If the alternatives are not included in the accessibility tree, only [Success Criteria 1.3.1 Info and Relationships][sc131] would fail instead of both [Success Criterion 1.3.3 Sensory Characteristics][sc133] and [Success Criteria 1.3.1 Info and Relationships][sc131].
 Hence, the rule passes in these cases as it is not a failure of all accessibility requirements.